3D printing: Stringing, retraction, dry storage

 Question: Do I have to readjust retraction every time I use new filament?

-Mini-Conclusion: Keeping Stringing Under Control Permanently
+Mini Conclusion: Keeping Stringing Under Control Permanently

 In our workshop, we have a small calibration profile with proven stringing settings for each material.
-This way, we only need to make fine adjustments on new projects instead of starting from scratch every time.
+This way, we only need to make fine adjustments for new projects instead of starting from scratch every time.

-Quelle: YouTube
+YouTube Video

 This second video shows you the mechanics of retraction in detail and how stringing occurs – ideal for deepening your understanding if you want to visualize the processes in the hotend better.